redhat-developer/app-services-cli/docs/commands/rhoas_context.md

   * Share context with others to use the same set of services
   * Generating configuration for connecting to the services from various platforms and tools

+The loading order of contexts follows these rules:

+  1. If $RHOAS_CONTEXT environment variable is set, then contexts are managed using only that file
+  2. Otherwise, "UserConfigDir/rhoas/contexts.json" is used for contexts

 ### Examples